LennartFr/2019-ibm-gaming/README.md

 IBM Developer

-Build a custom language model for Watson Speech to Text

-When Watson Speech to Text needs a little help understanding your domain
+Build a custom language model for Watson Speech to Text. https://developer.ibm.com/tutorials/watson-speech-to-text-custom-language-model/  When Watson Speech to Text needs a little help understanding your domain